Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

-\paragraph{Relaxing the \textit{p.s.d.} assumption on the kernel} Beyond \textit{p.s.d.} kernels other types of kernels can be used to define interesting divergences between probability distributions that can be linked with the Wasserstein distance.
-These divergences are not \emph{stricly speaking} MMD norms as defined in Section \ref{sec:compress_section} but share similar topological properties.
-For example, by considering the \emph{conditionally} \textit{p.s.d.} \footnote{A conditionally \textit{p.s.d.} kernel on $\Xcal$ is such that $\sum_{i,j=1}^{n} c_i c_j \kappa(\xbf_i,\xbf_j)\geq 0$ for any $\xbf_1,\cdots,\xbf_n \in \Xcal$ and $c_1,\cdots c_n \in \R$ such that $\sum_{i=1}^{n} c_i=0$ \citep{berg84harmonic}} kernel $\kappa(\xbf,\ybf)=-\|\xbf-\ybf\|^{\beta}_2$ for $\beta \in ]0,2]$ the term $\|\pi-\pi'\|_{\kappa}$ is non-negative for $\pi,\pi' \in \P(\R^{d})$ and defines a valid MMD which is called the energy (or \emph{Cramer}) distance \citep{enrgy_distance,Szekely,10.1214/13-AOS1140}.
-It connects with OT distances in the sense that the Sinkhorn divergence (regularized OT) was shown to interpolate between this MMD and the Wasserstein distance \citep{pmlr-v89-feydy19a}.
-Another notable example is when one considers the so called $d$-dimensional \emph{Coulomb} kernel defined by $\kappa(\xbf,\ybf)=\kappa_{0}(\xbf-\ybf)$ where:
+Beyond PSD kernels other types of kernels can be used to define interesting divergences between probability distributions that can be linked with the Wasserstein distance.
+These divergences are not \emph{stricly speaking} MMD norms as defined in \eqref{eq:mmdnormdef} with PSD kernels but share similar topological properties.
+For example, by considering the \emph{conditionally} PSD\footnote{A conditionally PSD kernel on $\Xcal$ satisfies $\sum_{i,j=1}^{n} c_i c_j \kappa(\xbf_i,\xbf_j)\geq 0$ for any $\xbf_1,\cdots,\xbf_n \in \Xcal$ and $c_1,\cdots c_n \in \R$ such that $\sum_{i=1}^{n} c_i=0$ \citep{berg84harmonic}} kernel $\kappa(\xbf,\ybf)=-\|\xbf-\ybf\|^{\beta}_2$ for $\beta \in (0,2]$, and $\pi, \pi' \in \P(\R^{d})$, the integral in \eqref{eq:mmdnormdef} is non-negative for $\mu = \pi-\pi'$ so that the term $\|\pi-\pi'\|_{\kappa}$ is well defined \citep[Example 15]{10.1214/13-AOS1140}.
+It is called the energy, or \emph{Cramér}, distance \citep{enrgy_distance,Szekely,10.1214/13-AOS1140} and it connects with OT distances in the sense that the Sinkhorn divergence (regularized OT) was shown to interpolate between this MMD and the Wasserstein distance \citep{pmlr-v89-feydy19a}.
+Another notable example is when one considers the so called $d$-dimensional \emph{Coulomb} kernel defined by $\kappa(\xbf,\ybf)=\kappa_{0}(\xbf-\ybf)$ where